Rubén Toribio Díaz

-Rubén Toribio Díaz Rivas (born 17 April 1952 in Lima) is a retired professional footballer from Peru.
+Rubén Toribio Díaz Rivas (born 17 April 1952 in Lima) is a retired professional footballer from Peru who played as a defender.

 Club career

 Díaz played for Deportivo Municipal, Universitario de Deportes and Sporting Cristal in Peru.
 During his time with Sporting Cristal he was part of three league championship winning campaigns (1979, 1980 & 1983).

 International career

 He competed for the Peru national football team at the 1978 and 1982 FIFA World Cup.
 He was part of the Peru team that won the Copa América in 1975.
 He made a total of 89 appearances for Peru, making him the 10th most capped player for the Peru team (as of April 2021).